Resident Evil: The Final Chapter: Critical response

 Resident Evil: The Final Chapter received mixed reviews from critics.
-On Rotten Tomatoes, the film has an approval rating of 38% based on 102 reviews, and an positive rating of 4.50/10.
+On Rotten Tomatoes, the film has an approval rating of 38% based on 102 reviews, and a positive rating of 4.50/10.
 The website's critical consensus reads, "Resident Evil: The Final Chapter may prove mind-numbingly chaotic for the unconverted, but for fans of the venerable franchise, it offers a fittingly kinetic conclusion to its violent post-apocalyptic saga."
 On Metacritic the film has a weighted average score 49 out of 100, based on 19 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Alex Welch of IGN was critical of the film, giving 3/10 and calling it "a pointless mess from beginning to end", and "nothing more than a barrage of clichéd character beats, unbearable CGI action, and headache-inducing editing".
 Glenn Kenny for The New York Times wrote, "This is, I think, the weakest picture in the franchise".

 The decision not to bring back surviving characters from the previous films—notably Jill, Leon and Ada—was a particular draw for criticism, with many voicing disappointment over a lack of closure for said characters and a sense of anti-climax following the cliff-hanger ending of the previous movie that had implied their inclusion in a follow-up.

 Bill Zwecker of Chicago Sun-Times gave the film three stars out of four, saying it "[gets] the storyline right off the bat".
 He added, "For fans of Resident Evil, I believe this final film will not disappoint, but it also will likely encourage newcomers to the saga to go back and play a bit of catch-up by watching the earlier movies".
-Peter Bradshaw of The Guardian thought "Jovovich and Glen do their best with what they’re given, and the digital rendering of that wrecked vista of Washington DC is impressive, but in dramatic terms it’s as perfunctorily presented as everything else.
+Peter Bradshaw of The Guardian thought "Jovovich and Glen do their best with what they're given, and the digital rendering of that wrecked vista of Washington DC is impressive, but in dramatic terms it's as perfunctorily presented as everything else.
 Another deafening, boring episode."

 Rotten Tomatoes lists the film on its 100 Best Zombie Movies, Ranked by Tomatometer.